amirr0r/notes/Linux/memo.md

 The `fsck` command is used to check the integrity of a filesystem.

+A **hardlink** just creates another file with a link to the same inode.
+So if I modified the contents of myfile2 or myhardlink, the change would be seen on both, but if I deleted myfile2, the file would still be accessible through myhardlink.
+Here is where our link count in the ls command comes into play.
+The link count is the number of **hardlinks** that an inode has, when you remove a file, it will decrease that link count.
+The inode only gets deleted when all **hardlinks** to the inode have been deleted.
+When you create a file, it's link count is 1 because it is the only file that is pointing to that inode.
+Unlike **symlinks**, hardlinks do not span filesystems because inodes are unique to the filesystem.

 ```js
 // get description of a youtube video
 document.querySelector('.content.style-scope.ytd-video-secondary-info-renderer').textContent